 - TPS registration checks are valid for 28 days from when the telephone number was last checked by the organisation.
 This is how long TPS states it will take for registration with the service to take effect.
 If more than 28 days have passed since the last TPS registration check, a further check will need to take place before calling the number for marketing purposes.

 - If an organisation engages a third party to carrying out telephone calls on its behalf, it must ensure that the TPS requirements are met.
-Expectations for monitoring third party compliance are set out in 4.2 of the Code of Fundraising Practice.
+Expectations for monitoring third party compliance are set out in section 7.3 of the Code of Fundraising Practice.

 - Organisations that make a lot of telephone fundraising calls may consider registering with an auditing or accreditation scheme for TPS compliance.
 This is not a legal requirement or standard within the Code of Fundraising Practice.